apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 ### Submit a request

 To make use of this application it is as simple as putting a sending request to `http://localhost:8080/traffic_service` or  `http://localhost:8080/traffic_wih`  with appropriate contents.
-See the following two cases:
+See the following cases:

 #### Valid License and Suspended Driver